 And if banks are looking for an incentive to do right by their customers beyond the satisfaction of a job well done, consider these data points from J.D.
 Power:

 “Overall customer satisfaction with retail banks rises 155 points (on a 1,000-point scale) when customers cite that their bank supports them during challenging economic times.
 Similarly, 63% of customers say they definitely will not switch banks and 78% say they definitely will reuse their bank when it delivers this support.”

 5 Examples of Banks with Outstanding CX

 Interested in seeing examples of banks that really get financial services customer experience right?
 Look to these five for inspiration:

-- JPMorgan Chase: The largest bank in terms of asset share in the United States, Chase earns high marks for its comprehensive and easy-to-use mobile banking app, rapid customer service, free online bill payment system, and its free financial education webcasts, called Chase Chats.
-Chase consistently sits at or near the top of customer satisfaction rankings, and rests comfortably in the #2 spot in this year’s J.D.
-Power rankings.
+- JPMorgan Chase: The largest bank in terms of asset share in the United States, Chase earns high marks for its comprehensive and easy-to-use mobile banking app, rapid customer service, and free online bill payment system.
+The company recently debuted a new online educational video series, Hart of It All, in which comedian Kevin Hart helps actual Chase customers shape their financial futures through a series of fun and engaging challenges.
+Chase has received numerous awards and recognitions for its customer service and consistently sits at or near the top of J.D.
+Power rankings for customer satisfaction.